isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2013-08-12-Written-answer-by-Minister-for-Law-K-Shanmugam-to-Parliamentary-Question-on-court-process-for-road-accidents.md

 ---
-layout: post
-title: Written answer by Minister for Law, K Shanmugam, to Parliamentary Question on court process for road accidents
+title: 'Written answer by Minister for Law, K Shanmugam, to Parliamentary Question on court process for road accidents'
-date:   2013-08-12
+date: 2013-08-12T00:00:00.000Z
 permalink: /news/parliamentary-speeches/written-answer-by-minister-pq-road-accidents

 ---

 12 Aug 2013 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)